shane-mason/FieldStation42/README.md

 Currently, only show blocks of 1 hour are supported.
 These can be built from 2 shows that are less than 30 minutes each or from 1 show that's under and hour.

-# Install & Setup Process
+# Insall & Setup Process

 FieldStation42 is in-development, so the install process takes multiple steps.